black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 94
 The first argument for your evalFormula call needs to be the contents of the cell (which you stored in value).
 However, the contents start with an = character to trigger the function, so you need to pass the substring of value starting at index 1.

+# Step 95
+You can quickly get all cells from your page by getting the #container element by its id and accessing the children property of the result.
+Pass that to your evalFormula() call as the second parameter.